 Lunging is one of the most valuable training tools in groundwork, helping riders develop their horses rhythm, suppleness, connection and obedience from the ground.
 A lunge whip plays an important role in this process, acting as an extension of your arm, not a device for punishment.
 Used correctly, it helps guide the horse’s energy, create clearer communication and reinforce voice and body aids.

 This guide explains how to choose, hold and use a lunge whip safely and effectively, with step-by-step methods based on classical lunging technique and modern welfare standards.
+Although lunge whips are used from the ground, many of the same principles apply across all whips.
+Our complete guide to horse riding whips explains design, balance, and correct use in more detail.

 A lunge whip is a long training whip designed for working a horse on a circle from a distance.
 Unlike groundwork or touchier whips, a lunge whip has a long shaft (usually 180–250cm) and a long lash of similar length.
 This combination allows the whip to reach the horse’s hindquarters without pulling the circle smaller or causing the handler to step into the horse’s space.